- Quick links

 Second-hand cigarette smoke is bad for everyone, but it's especially harmful to babies and children, because they breathe more quickly than adults and their immune systems are not yet fully developed.
-In Quebec, 1 person out of 4 parents who smoke don’t consider that regular exposure to second-hand smoke increases the risk of children developing the following five health problems: asthma, pneumonia, sudden infant death syndrome, colds, and ear infections.
+Yet, according to a Léger survey (2017), 1 out of 4 parents who smoke don’t consider that regular exposure to second-hand smoke increases the risk of children developing the following five health problems: asthma, pneumonia, sudden infant death syndrome, colds, and ear infections.

-In response to these troubling statistics, Capsana launched Smoke-Free Family in 2007, a public awareness campaign about the health dangers of second-hand smoke, particularly for children.
+These troubling statistics warrant another initiative by Capsana: Smoke-Free Family, a public awareness campaign launched in 2007, about the health dangers of second-hand smoke, particularly for children.

-The campaign invites parents and future parents to take a positive step to protect their children's health (even in the womb) by making their home and car smoke-free areas.
-Even outside, in a park or while walking, second-hand smoke, Smoke-Free Family reminds that around children and pregnant women, we don't smoke.
+The campaign invites parents and future parents to take a positive step to protect their children's health (even during pregnancy) by making their home and car smoke-free zones.
+Even when outside, in a park or while walking, second-hand smoke, Smoke-Free Family reminds that around children and pregnant women, we don't smoke.

 Smoke-Free Family is supported by a multiplatform promotional and media strategy that aims to educate families about the toxic effects of second-hand smoke.
 The campaign is presented in partnership with a network of public and private organizations, including Quebec's Directions régionales de santé publique, which distribute our promotional material.

 Nearly 85% of second-hand smoke is invisible, but toxic

 There is a higher incidence of nose cancer in dogs and of lymphoma type cancerous tumours in cats that live with smokers

 Children of smokers are 2 to 4 times more likely to have asthma

 The concentration of second-hand smoke particles in a car can be up to 27 times higher than in a smoker’s home

 When parents are smokers, the risk of their children becoming smokers as well is higher